GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 15 July 2019 - in order to have the appliction whitelisted on appspot.com, the automatic login had to be disabled to allow users to access the Terms and Privacy page prior to logging in.

+Treeview will by default hide reparttions.

+Added a Display Options card at the bottom where this can be changed.

 ## Manual